kenavn/Pi_Eyes/services/thermal_tracker/README.md

 The tracking uses a temperature-weighted centroid calculation:
 - Each thermal pixel's position is weighted by its temperature
 - The centroid is calculated and scaled to eye movement range (-1.0 to 1.0)
+- Magnitude is calculated as `max(0, min(50, max_temp - 20))` where max_temp is the hottest pixel in °C
+- A person's face typically reads 28-35°C, giving magnitude of 8-15
+- Room temperature objects (22-25°C) give magnitude of 2-5
+- Detection threshold (default 5.0) determines when to start tracking vs. release control
 - Higher sensitivity values make the eyes more responsive to smaller temperature differences
 - The system sends standard eye position commands (0x20 + x_byte + y_byte) to port 5005